craftingcity/The-Known-World/Texts/Untitled.md

 ### Retold as Oraphic; [[Paulo San Tymiq]]
 #### Written by [[Poppy Bumbleheart]]

-## They were all young wen they met.
+## They were all young when they met.

-A bar, so the public says, but I dont believe them.
+A bar, so the public says, but I don't believe them.

 Waywalket was the first to introduce herself; "a student of the arcane and otherwise"